 When you aren’t filling up on the sugary processed stuff, your only other option is to eat more fresh and nutrient-dense foods.

-The takeaway is this: making small changes is the best way to sustain healthy habits in the long-term.
+The takeaway is this: making small changes is the best way to sustain a healthy diet in the long-term.
 Completely removing sugar from your diet and going cold-turkey will make you crave it even more, and doing poorly one day will make you less motivated to continue the next.
 Although a 30-day cleanse is a great way to jump-start your body with a good foundation of nutrition, it’s important to take gradual small steps towards big changes in the long run.
+For more information about sugar, tips for good health, and more, check out True Citrus’s recipes and substitution ideas and kick those cravings to the curb.

 [Credit: Rizzo, Natalie.
 “A Month Without Sugar: One Dietitian’s Day-by-Day Tell-All.”
 Greatist.]